6110-sp24/6110-sp24.github.io/_pages/syllabus.md

 ### Mini-Quizzes and Weekly Check-ins

 In an effort to ensure your project stays on track, your team should submit a short weekly check-in on Gradescope.
-In addition, we will have a weekly "mini-quiz" graded for participation credit on the concepts covered in lecture that week.
+In addition, we will have a weekly "mini-quiz" graded for completion credit on the concepts covered in lecture that week.
 We believe these mini-quizzes will be useful to check your understanding of the material as well as good quiz preparation.

 ### Quizzes